EkardNT/GymClock/README.md

 as a Kill-A-Watt device show significantly lower current usage than the ~3 amps I would expect for a fully-lit display (all digits showing 8s).
-I'm not sure whether this is simply measurement error (power switching on and off too fast for accurate measurements) or whether the LEDs used do have a "startup time" where they don't immediately get to full current draw until some time after being turned on.
+I'm not sure whether this is simply measurement error (power switching on and off too fast for accurate measurements) or whether the LEDs have some sort of "warmup time" where they don't immediately get to full current draw until some time after being turned on.
 Either way, I used a 4-amp power supply to be safe.

 **Historical note**: The shift register-based digit controller is actually the second